sile-typesetter/sile/README.md

 ### For OS X

-A formula is available for [homebrew][brew] that can install both stable and head versions.
+A formula is available for [Homebrew][brew] that can install both stable and head versions.
 Just run `brew install sile` for the latest stable release or `brew install sile --HEAD` to build from the latest git commit.

 ### For Linux (prepackaged distros)

 * **Arch Linux** packages are available in the [AUR][aur] that can be installed using your prefered package manager (e.g. `yaourt -S sile`).
 Use [sile][aur-rel] for the latest stable release or [sile-git][aur-dev] to build from the latest git commit.

+* Track the status of **Ubuntu** packages in [issue #638](https://github.com/simoncozens/sile/issues/638).

+* **Other** Linux distros may be compiled from source or, optionally installed via [Nix][nix].

+### For BSD

+Install from OpenBSD ports, via source, or optionally via [Nix][nix].

 ### For Windows

-There is no installer yet (see #410), but prebuilt Windows binaries may be downloaded from Azure's artifacts menu after selecting the [latest  build][azure].
-For tips to how to build it yourself from source using CMake and Visual Studio, see #567.
+There is no installer yet (track the status in [issue #410](https://github.com/simoncozens/sile/issues/638)), but prebuilt Windows binaries may be downloaded from Azure's artifacts menu after selecting the [latest  build][azure].
+For tips to how to build it yourself from source using CMake and Visual Studio, see [issue #567](https://github.com/simoncozens/sile/pull/567).

 ### From source

-SILE can be downloaded from [its home page][sile], or directly from [the release page][releases].
+SILE can be downloaded from [its website][sile] or directly from [the Github releases page][releases].

-SILE is written in the Lua programming language, so you will need a Lua installation.
+SILE is written in the Lua programming language, so you will need a working Lua installation on your system.
 It also relies on external libraries to access fonts and write PDF files.
-Its preferred combination of libraries is [harfbuzz][] and [libtexpdf][], a PDF creation library extracted from TeX.
-Harfbuzz should be available from your operating system's package manager.
-(For Harfbuzz to work you will also need freetype2 and fontconfig installed.)
-SILE also requires the [ICU][] libraries for correct Unicode handling.
+Its preferred combination of libraries is [Harfbuzz][harfbuzz] and [libtexpdf][], a PDF creation library extracted from TeX.
+Harfbuzz (minimum version 1.4.2) should be available from your operating system's package manager.
+For Harfbuzz to work you will also need fontconfig installed.
+SILE also requires the [ICU][icu] libraries for Unicode handling.

-You also need to install the following Lua libraries; they can be installed using [luarocks][], if not available from your system's package manager.

-* `lpeg`
-* `luaexpat`
-* `lua-zlib`
-* `luafilesystem`
-* `luasocket`
+Optionally you may install the Lua libraries listed in the [rockspec][] to your system (using either your system's package manage or [luarocks][] (`luarocks install sile-dev-1.rockspec`).
+If your system does not have these Lua packages or you do not want to manually install them, they can be bundled alongside SILE itself.
+If you downloaded a source tarball these depenedncies are included, if you are using a git clone of the source repository you will need `luarocks` to fetch them during build.

 If you are building from a a git clone, start by running the script to setup your environment (if you are using the source tarball this is unnecessary):